 The therapist never used any techniques or tests, so it soon became clear that my empowerment was down to the acceptance and empathy that she embodied.
 That is not to say that she agreed with everything I said but she listened without judging and helped me see things differently often just by adding a few words here and there.
 Not all sessions where plain sailing.
 There were times when I had to accept parts of myself that I disliked or admit that certain situations would only shift if I was prepared to take a risk.
 Together we achieved a lot.
 She didn’t always get it right and even if that was annoying it taught me quite a bit about myself.

-This early positive experience of therapy increased my interest in psychology and helped me realised that what I wanted was to become a therapist and make a difference to people’s life.
-I had to work hard to face and transform my demons and to overcome several obstacles.
-So when people tell me that they are stuck and struggling to move forward I have a good sense of where they are coming from.
+This early positive experience of therapy increased my interest in psychology and helped me realised that I wanted was to become a therapist and make a difference to people’s life.
+I had to work hard to face and transform my demons and to overcome several obstacles .
+So when people tell me that they are stuck and struggling I have a good sense of where they are coming from.

-Short term therapy had done me the world of good but I knew I needed more so I embarked on long term counselling prior to my professional training.
+Short term therapy had done me the world of good but I knew I needed more and I embarked on long term counselling prior to my professional training and throughout.
 During this time I experienced Psychosynthesis and its gentle yet powerful approach.
-By investing in seeing a private practitioner, I was able to work in more depth without worrying about time limits, which put me at ease.
+By investing in seeing a private therapist, I was able to work in more depth without worrying about time limits, which put me at ease.
 Differently from other approaches, Psychosynthesis uses fractional analysis.
 It quite simply means that only those aspects of the past are explored which are relevant to your current problems.
 Working this way, helped save time and just six months later I had freed myself from several burdens and achieved significant change.

 Empathy, unconditional regard, sound ethics and good communication remain at the core of what I do but sometimes clients need more than just talking and being listened to.
-That’s why I encourage people to look a dreams, do some simple drawing, role play a situation or safely reflect on body language and posture.
-This can help you explore aspects of yourself and gain insights that can often be overlooked when using traditional talking therapy.
-My own life experience helps me to relate to my clients’ difficulties and much of what I have learned comes from experiencing life and dealing with people as opposed to studying psychological theories.
+That’s why I encourage people to work with dreams, free hand drawing, role plays and safely reflect on body language and posture.
+This can help you explore aspects of yourself and gain insights that can sometimes be overlooked when using traditional talking therapy.
+My own life experience helps me to relate to my clients’ difficulties and much of what I have learned comes from experiencing life and dealing with people and not just from learning psychological theories.